SAP-samples/ui5-typescript-walkthrough/steps/26/README.md

 Finally we create a new `mockServer.html` page in our `test` folder.
 We will use this file to run our app in test mode with our mock server loading mock data loaded from out local `Invoices` JSON file.
 Test pages should not be placed in the application root folder but in a subfolder called `test` to clearly separate productive and test coding.

 We copy content of the `index.html` to it and change the page title to distinguish it from the productive start page.
-We need to change `data-sap-ui-resourceroots` property.
+We need to change `data-sap-ui-resource-roots` property.
 The namespace now points to the folder above \(`"../"`\), because the `mockServer.html` file is in a subfolder of the `webapp` folder.
 Also the bootstrap script to the OpenUI5 core library needs to be adapted this way.

 Instead the app component, we define that the `initMockServer` is initialized from the HTML page.